-Pat Burk, Ph.D., is an associate professor in the Department of Educational Leadership and Policy in the Graduate School of Education.
-He teaches classes in the Educational Administration program and researches the characteristics of schools and districts that successfully close the achievement gap and increase student achievement.
+Pat Burk, PhD, is an associate professor in the Department of Educational Leadership and Policy in the Graduate School of Education.
+He teaches classes in the Educational Administration program and researches the characteristics of schools and districts that successfully close the achievement gap.
 He also facilitates the implementation of PSU campus and community partnerships for the Cradle-to-Career initiative.
-He served as chief policy officer to Susan Castillo, Oregon state superintendent of public instruction, and the Oregon Department of Education.
+He served as chief policy officer to Susan Castillo, Oregon superintendent of public instruction, and the Oregon Department of Education.
 In addition to many other initiatives, he coordinated the Oregon K–12 American Recovery and Reinvestment Act (ARRA) effort that infused the Oregon PreK–12 education system with millions of dollars to advance reforms and improvements to create long-lasting results for students.
-Dr. Burk also held several positions in Portland Public Schools (PPS).
+Dr. Burk also held several positions in Portland Public Schools.

-Christine Chaillé, Ph.D., is a professor and chair of the Department of Curriculum and Instruction at Portland State University.
+Christine Chaillé, PhD, is a professor and chair of the Department of Curriculum and Instruction at Portland State University.
 Her teaching and scholarship focus is on early childhood education.
-She co-authored The Young Child as Scientist: A Constructivist Approach to Early Childhood Science Education, now in its third edition, has also authored, Constructivism across the Early Childhood Curriculum: Big Ideas as Inspiration, and is currently writing a book on Math and Science Integration in Constructivist Classrooms.
+She co-authored The Young Child as Scientist: A Constructivist Approach to Early Childhood Science Education, now in its third edition, has also authored, Constructivism across the Early Childhood Curriculum: Big Ideas as Inspiration, and is currently writing a book on math and science integration in constructivist classrooms.
 She has written many publications, primarily on the importance of children's play.
 Her recent research includes the role universities can play in inspiring innovative practice, particularly through the study of the schools of Reggio Emilia in Italy.
-She is also working with Hands to Hearts International and has developed a curriculum on child development for caregivers in orphanages in India, a curriculum that is being used with other vulnerable populations and in other countries.
+She is also working with Hands to Hearts International and has developed a curriculum on child development for caregivers in orphanages in India that is being used with other vulnerable populations in other countries.

 Pamela Deardorff, MS, is the director of the Oregon Center for Career Development in Childhood Care and Education (OCCD) at Portland State University.
 She holds a master’s degree in education with emphasis in early childhood education and behavior disorders.
 She has worked in the area of early childhood education for more than 24 years and has many years’ experience writing grants, implementing grant activities, and evaluating grant outcomes in the area of early childhood.
-Ms. Deardorff spent her early years in the field working directly with children as a teacher and a director of Western Oregon University’s Child Development Center, where she was instrumental in the center achieving National Association for the Education of Young Children accreditation.
-She has been involved in staff development and training, local and national presentations, and policies and procedures development.
-She co-authored the Teaching Research Assistance to Child Care Providers Serving Children with Disabilities curriculum which has been disseminated across the United States.
+Ms. Deardorff spent her early years in the field working directly with children as a teacher and a director of Western Oregon University’s Child Development Center, where she was instrumental in the center achieving accreditation from the National Association for the Education of Young Children.
+She has been involved in staff development and training, local and national presentations, and developed policies and procedures.
+She co-authored the Teaching Research Assistance to Child Care Providers Serving Children with Disabilities curriculum, which has been disseminated across the United States.
 She was also the lead author for an article published in Rural Special Education Quarterly, TAPS: An innovative cost-effective professional development program for paraeducators working in early childhood special education (2007).

 Ellie Justice, MA, is the Director of Helen Gordon Child Development Center.
 She is also a faculty member in the Graduate School of Education and brings 30 years of experience in the early childhood field.
 She is visionary and innovative and seeks to support families and staff as they journey with young children through the primary years of school and the educational experience.
 She also works hard to build a community of learners and bring about opportunities for constructive changes in programming.
 She, and her staff, develop and mirror the values and goals of the overall program and its relationship as a place of study within the University.
 They uphold the primary aim of the Center, which is to give children, staff and families the best our culture and world has to offer.